 sudo nano /etc/hostname

-With CentOS and other Red Hat variants, you’ll need to edit the HOSTNAME="example.upcloud.com" line.
+With CentOS and other Red Hat variants have the same hostname file.

 sudo vi /etc/sysconfig/network